icy/rolo/README.md

   `rolo.rb` prevents a program from running more than one copy at a time;
-  it is useful with cron to make sure that a job doesn't run before a previous one has finished. `robo.rb` is a ruby version of Timothy [1] program `solo` with more options.
+  it is useful with cron to make sure that a job doesn't run before a previous one has finished. `robo.rb` is a ruby version of Timothy program <https://github.com/timkay/solo> with some more options.

 ## OPTIONS